dalekunce/sidewalkwidths-portland/README.md

 ## Acknowledgements

-This repo is adapted from Meli Harvey's original work.
-The Toronto dataset was also created with python debugging and cloud processing help from Jennings Anderson, as well as input from Raphael Dumas at the City of Toronto.
+This repo is adapted from [Meli Harvey](https://github.com/meliharvey/)'s original work.
+The Toronto dataset was created with python debugging and cloud processing help from [Jennings Anderson](https://github.com/jenningsanderson), as well as input from [Raphael Dumas](https://github.com/radumas) at the City of Toronto.
 Thanks!